-REASON: FWP is proposing repeal of the above rule to advance the Governor's Office Red Tape Relief.
+REASON: FWP is proposing repeal of this rule to advance the Governor's Office Red Tape Relief Initiative.

-- 6. Concerned persons may submit their data, views, or arguments orally at the telephonic hearing.
-Written data, views, or arguments may also be submitted to: Charlie Sperry, Montana Fish, Wildlife and Parks, P.O Box 200701, Helena, Montana, 59620-0701; or email fwpprk@mt.gov, and must be received no later than 5:00 p.m., December 4, 2023. - 7.
-Christina Bell or another hearing officer appointed by FWP has been designated to preside over and conduct the hearing. - 8.
-FWP maintains a list of interested persons who wish to receive notice of rulemaking actions proposed by FWP or the Commission.
+6. Concerned persons may submit their data, views, or arguments orally at the telephonic hearing.
+Written data, views, or arguments may also be submitted to: Charlie Sperry, Department of Fish, Wildlife and Parks, P.O Box 200701, Helena, Montana, 59620-0701; or email fwpprk@mt.gov, with "BLOCK MANAGEMENT ARM" in the subject line and must be received no later than 5:00 p.m., December 4, 2023.

+7. Christina Bell or another hearing officer appointed by FWP has been designated to preside over and conduct the hearing.

+8. FWP maintains a list of interested persons who wish to receive notice of rulemaking actions proposed by FWP or the commission.
 Persons who wish to have their name added to the list shall make a written request that includes the name and mailing or email address of the person to receive the notice.
-Such written request may be mailed or delivered to: Montana Fish, Wildlife and Parks, Legal Unit, P.O.
-Box 200701, 1420 East Sixth Avenue, Helena, MT 59620-0701, or may be emailed to cbell@mt.gov. - 9.
-The bill sponsor contact requirements of 2-4-302, MCA, do not apply; however, Senate Bill 58 raised the block management payment cap to \$50,000.00.
-In that regard, FWP notified the bill sponsor of its intent to initiate rulemaking for the block management program on June 19, 2023, by email. - 10.
-With regard to the requirements of 2-4-111, MCA, FWP has determined that there are 1,400 landowners participating in the block management program.
-The new raise in cap, as it relates to block management payments, from \$25,000 to

-\$50,000, will result in a net gain to participating landowners.
+Written request may be mailed or delivered to: Department of Fish, Wildlife and Parks, Legal Unit, P.O.
+Box 200701, 1420 East Sixth Avenue, Helena, MT 59620-0701, or may be emailed to cbell@mt.gov.

+9. The bill sponsor contact requirements of 2-4-302, MCA, do not apply.
+However, Senate Bill 58 raised the block management payment cap to \$50,000.00.
+In that regard, FWP notified the bill sponsor of its intent to initiate rulemaking for the block management program on June 19, 2023, by email.
+10. With regard to the requirements of 2-4-111, MCA, FWP has determined that there are 1,400 landowners participating in the block management program.
+The new raise in cap, as it relates to block management payments, from \$25,000 to \$50,000, will result in a net gain to participating landowners.
 As a result of the increased payment landowners will receive, outfitters may be impacted and may be required to pay additional funds to lease the landowner's property.
 FWP cannot quantify the fiscal impact to outfitters.
 Accordingly, there is a potential to impact small businesses.

-/s/ /s/

-Alexander R. Scolavino III Lesley Robinson

-Rule Reviewer Chair

-Fish and Wildlife Commission
+/s/ Alexander Scolavino Alexander Scolavino Rule Reviewer /s/ Lesley Robinson Lesley Robinson Chair Fish and Wildlife Commission

-s/

-Dustin Temple

-Director

-Fish, Wildlife and Parks
+/s/ Dustin Temple Dustin Temple Director Fish, Wildlife and Parks

-Certified to the Secretary of State October 24th, 2023.
+Certified to the Secretary of State October 24, 2023.